Seahawks injury report: Seven sit out, Jamal Adams limited as he gets on track to play vs. Bills

-Seven Seahawks sat out practice Thursday as the team continued to prepare for Sunday’s game at Buffalo, including running backs Chris Carson and Carlos Hyde, defensive end Benson Mayowa and cornerbacks Ugo Amadi and Shaquill Griffin, with the status of each for playing remaining uncertain.
+Seven Seahawks sat out practice Thursday as the team continued to prepare for Sunday’s game at Buffalo, including running backs Chris Carson and Carlos Hyde, defensive end Benson Mayowa and cornerbacks Ugo Amadi and Shaquill Griffin, with the status of each remaining uncertain.

-Also out was left guard Mike Iupati, who has missed the last three games with a back injury and may do so again, and receiver David Moore, a new name to the list.
-Moore was listed with ankle and back injuries after not being on the report on Wednesday.
+Also out was left guard Mike Iupati, who missed the last three games with a back injury and may do so again.
+Receiver David Moore was a new name to the list.
+Moore was listed with ankle and back injuries after not being on the report Wednesday.

-Seattle has pretty much been using just four receivers, so the loss of Moore would be problematic.
+The Seahawks have been using just four receivers, so the loss of Moore would be problematic.
 But it’s unclear if his injuries are significant.

-In better news, safety Jamal Adams practiced for the second straight day on a limited basis as he tries to make it back to play for the first time since suffering a strained groin against Dallas on Sept.
+In better news for the Seahawks, safety Jamal Adams practiced for the second consecutive day on a limited basis as he tries to make it back for the first time since suffering a strained groin against Dallas on Sept.
 27.

-Coach Pete Carroll had said Adams would be on something of a pitch count in practice this week, while noting it was also important to watch how he bounced back from one day to the next.
-Adams practicing to the same level Thursday as Wednesday would seem to indicate he did not have any setbacks after practicing Wednesday.
-Adams also practiced on a limited basis last Friday for the first time since his injury but was then held out of Sunday’s win over the 49ers.
+Coach Pete Carroll said Adams would be on something of a pitch count in practice this week, while noting it was important to watch how he bounced back from one day to the next.
+Adams practiced on a limited basis last Friday for the first time since his injury but was held out of Sunday’s win over the 49ers.

 His replacement the last four games, Ryan Neal, also was again limited with a hip injury.

-Carroll has already said Hyde (hamstring) likely won’t make it back this week and has also sounded pessimistic about the chances for Griffin and Amadi, each also with hamstring injuries.
+Carroll has already said Hyde (hamstring) likely won’t make it back this week and has also sounded pessimistic about the chances for Griffin and Amadi, each with hamstring injuries.

-Mayowa sat out last week with an ankle injury and might be in danger of missing a second straight game.
+Mayowa sat out last week with an ankle injury and might be in danger of missing a another game.

-As for Carson, this was also the plan that he would not practice Wednesday and Thursday, with the Seahawks hoping he can do some work Friday before the team leaves for Buffalo to get an assessment of if he can try to play.
+As for Carson, the plan was that he would not practice Wednesday and Thursday, with the Seahawks hoping he can do some work Friday before the team leaves for Buffalo.

 A few players were upgraded from out on Wednesday to limited on Thursday, indicating they are on track to play Sunday — tight end Greg Olsen (foot), cornerback D.J.
 Reed (hamstring) and running back Travis Homer (knee).